rpuntaie/mutt-wizard/README.rst

     For Gmail allow
     `less-secure applications <https://support.google.com/accounts/answer/6010255>`__
-    Do this before running mutt-wizard.
+    Do this before running mailwizard.

     Gmail uses labels instead of folders.
     To avoid local message duplication, remove labels on the